c3mb0/go-do-work/README.md

 ```
 1 2 3 4 5
 ```
 When you queue a struct, each goroutine in the pool works on a copy of the struct provided.
-On the other hand, when you queue a struct pointer, all goroutines will work on the same struct.
+On the other hand, when you queue a struct pointer, all goroutines work on the same struct.
 These approaches both have their use cases, but keep in mind that the latter approach needs to be thread-safe.
 Thus, the correct implementation would be:
 ```
 type adder struct {
 	count uint32